thetizzo/thetizzo.github.io/_pages/la_liga_rules.md

 ### Keepers

+* You can keep 1 player per year
 * Only players that you drafted during the previous season and are still on your roster are eligible for keepers.
 * Those players cost 25% on top of what you paid for the player the previous season.